 {something I found out years later}.

-Later onshe switched majors to Special Education
+Later on she switched majors to

 after my deaf brother was born.